GreenWaves-Technologies/FaceReID/Readme.md

 # Target Platforms

-The demo is targeted for two boards Gapoc A v2 and Gapuino v2 and GAP SDK release 3.3.
+The demo is targeted for two boards Gapoc A v2 and Gapuino v2 and GAP SDK releases 3.3 and 3.4.
 GAP8 V1 chips are not supported in SDK any more.
 List of extra components is provided bellow.

 For Gapuino board: